gar1t/gage-save/tests/lib-util.md

 ### Decoding nested config

-The decoding function is `vml._internal.util.nested_config`.
+The decoding function is `gage._internal.util.nested_config`.
 It takes a flag map of dot-delimeted names to values.

     >>> def nc(kv, config=None):
-    ...     from vml._internal.util import apply_nested_config
+    ...     from gage._internal.util import apply_nested_config
     ...     from pprint import pprint
     ...
     ...     config = config or {}